tobiasbriones/ep-file-system/docs/dev/measure-cohesiveness/index.md

 definitions of how to solve a family of problems so that for a particular problem we come out with an accurate way to do the right thing right.

-Unlike buzzwords that tell *generic* rules that are not backed by science and math.
+Unlike buzzwords that tell *generic* [^3] rules that are not backed by science and math.

-I always contrast math/FP/CS/formalism vs dev/OOP/buzzwords and the result is the same:

-- accurate and domain specific vs generic and general purpose.
-- real engineering vs clowns who get called engineers.

-Most software is cheap as I say below, so don't confuse real engineering with daily toy development.
+[^3]: Those generic workarounds of OOP and "people-skilled" jobs do not
+    get specialized, they're not like "generic programming" but just stay "generic" forever instead, so they're poorly defined in order to bypass formalisms of real engineering

 ## Make the Right Thing Right

-Incompetent programmers or engineers may say sentences like "duplication is better than the wrong abstraction".
-That is not an excuse to make things wrong.
-Something valid is to say "this is a prototype, just get it done" because prototypes are not meant to be correct, they are not engineered a lot, they're made more by frontend developers than actual engineers.
+Incompetent programmers or engineers put excuses to make things wrong.

+Something valid is to say "this is a prototype, just get it done" because prototypes are not meant to be correct by their nature, they are not engineered a lot, and they're made more by frontend/scripting developers (frontend does not necessarily mean GUI like HTML and CSS) than actual engineers.

+They can say "duplication is better than the wrong abstraction".
+That is not an excuse to make things wrong because you either have to work with robust well-defined software or prototypes but prototypes don't have many abstractions!, so there are no excuses.

+When I was struggling in real life after graduating from high-school I had a repetitive saying in my mind: excuses are for losers.

 Some say you should write a prototype in a different language (a toy scripting language like Ruby, Python, PHP or JS sure) than the final